 That wood has at least some degree of resilience and flexibility is also an advantage, and the fact that wands appear to be most commonly cored with animal products is probably also a factor of the underlying trade-craft of wandmaking.

 I would not care to hazard a guess on the possible behavior of a wand which might be made from an animal product directly, such as, for example, bone, or horn.
 Such a wand would necessarily be very uncommon.
-And I’ve no idea what such a wand would even be cored with.
+And I’ve no idea what such a wand would even most effectively be cored with.

 There is an amazingly wide range of potential wood types from which such casings might be made.
 Some of them (like the canon noted holly and yew) are heavily loaded with symbolism.
 Yew in particular has long association with magic, as is noted in the following;